A Guide to the BKSB Assessment Test: Examples & Tips

 The difficulty of the BKSB assessment depends on your current competency level.
 If you have taken the time to prepare, you shouldn’t find it particularly difficult.

-To prepare for the test, we recommend using a tailored assessment practice test package for the BKSB tests, like this one from JobTestPrep.
+To prepare for the test, we recommend using a tailored assessment practice test package for the BKSB assessment, like this one from JobTestPrep.

 There is no set number of questions on the BKSB assessment.
 The number of questions you are set will depend on your competency level.